westpa/user_submitted_scripts/BNBS_custom_init/README.rst

 The conformations in --bn_path and --bs_path are passed into the west.h5 files for the corresponding proteins, bn_west.h5 and bs_west.h5.

-The output will be a new h5 file called "basis.h5" that contains the basis state information to initialize the WE binding simulation.
+The output will be an HDF5 file called "basis.h5" that contains the basis state information to initialize the WE binding simulation.

 Next, we run a customized, initialization of the binding simulation using the following: